What actually happens to your code when you connect Parry.

 If your security policy depends on any of these, do not sign with us yet.
 Each item is on the roadmap; none are shipped.

-- Single-tenant / customer-cloud (BYOC) deployment
+- Single-tenant / customer-cloud deployment

 - Automatic data retention policy